papadanku/ArtificialFX/README.md

 ## Installation for Mistral AI's Le Chat

-Use this guide to set up ShaderCell files with Mistral AI's Le Chat for your own ReShadeFX expert.
+Use this guide to set up ShaderCells files with Mistral AI's Le Chat for your own ReShadeFX expert.

 ### Step 1: Download the Files

-1. Go to the project's website: https://papadanku.github.io/ShaderCell/
+1. Go to the project's website: https://papadanku.github.io/ShaderCells/
 2. Click **`Download .zip`** to get the files.
 3. Unzip the files to a memorable location on your computer.